6BTV (or 5BTV or 4BTV) mod for 12 & 17 meter bands — how to make a 7BTV or 8BTV or 9BTV, easy and cheap

 - mod the original antenna by drilling holes and adding traps sticking out the side

 - add a simple and cheap 1/4 wave wire to cover 12m and/or 17m

-Since I wanted to be cheap (us pastors don’t generally make a bunch of $), and since I didn’t want to butcher the antenna, I decided to go with #3 above.
+Since I wanted to be cheap (not having a bunch of extra $$$), and since I didn’t want to butcher the antenna, I decided to go with #3 above.
 This isn’t my brainchild.
 Others showed me how, more or less, and those links are listed below.
 So thanks to those guys!

 Here is what I did.
 (Pictures are down below.)

 - ~6′ – 7′ of 1/2″ electrical PVC

 - about 6 or 8 black tie wraps, roughly 10″ long

 - good black electrical tape (Scotch 33 or 88)